 Other Courses Taught at the Farm

-In recent years, courses that have used the Farm include Governing Climate Change (ID 001), Acting for TV and Film, Mathematical Modeling, and Soils and Society.
+In recent years, courses that have used the Farm include Human-Centered Design, Governing Climate Change (ID 001), Acting for TV and Film, Mathematical Modeling, and Soils and Society.

 If you are interested in using the Farm for academic purposes, please contact the Farm Manager.

-We have completed our hiring for the 2019–2020 academic year.
-For next year: students at the Claremont Colleges who are interested in working at the Farm should look to Handshake (at the beginning of the fall semester) or email the Farm Manager at email@example.com to request more information.
+Students at The Claremont Colleges who are interested in working at the Farm should look to Handshake (at the beginning of the fall semester) or email the Farm Manager at firstname.lastname@example.org to request more information.

 The Farm can always use donations of time, materials, or money.